 A: The type of computer does not really matter--you will want to be able to run the computer graphics software, so the machine you purchase should have ample memory and reasonably good graphics.

-Q: Are DPA MFA students required to do an internship?
+Q: Are DPA students required to do an internship?

-A: The DPA MFA program does not have an internship requirement as part of the curriculum, however, many of our students do find internships on their own during the summers which are useful for gaining hands-on experience and making connections.
+A: The DPA programs do not have an internship requirement as part of the curriculum, however, many of our students do find internships on their own during the summers which are useful for gaining hands-on experience and making connections.

 Q: I am a DPA student planning on graduating this semester.
 Are there any deadlines to apply for graduation and how do I submit my thesis defense to the Graduate School?

 A: Visit the Graduate School's Graduation Deadlines website to see a list of forms and procedures for graduation.
-You will also need to email a copy of your defense announcement to the DPA Administrative Coordinator at firstname.lastname@example.org so that it may be distributed/advertised school wide.
+You will also need to email a copy of your defense announcement to the graduate student services coordinator, Adam Rollins at firstname.lastname@example.org so that it may be distributed/advertised school wide.

 Q: I have been accepted into the MFA program.
 What happens next and when can I register for classes?

 A: Here’s what to expect after you have received your official acceptance letter from the Graduate School: 1) Student confirms their intent to enroll (required in order to register); 2) The Graduate School updates Banner with the student's confirmation (the next day); 3) An activation code is generated in Banner and sent to Admit (the next day); 4) An email is sent to student with their ID, activation code, and registration information; 5) The student onboards (log in for the first time) with ID and activation code, receive their username and set up their password; 6) From there, the student can go to iRoar and register for classes.
 If you are wondering what happens during or after the application process, or for other informative videos by the Graduate School, please visit their YouTube channel.